Updated April 10, 2021

 Even after the ratification of the 19th Amendment, Jim Crow state laws meant that Black Americans were in many cases still unable to exercise the right to vote.
 So as white suffragist groups disbanded, the burden fell to Black women’s groups to keep marching to achieve full voting rights.
 And they did.

 In the 1920s and 1930s, Mary Church Terrell and Nannie Helen Burroughs were key leaders of organizations for Black women voters, and educators like Septima Clark set up citizenship schools to prepare women for the obstacles they would face trying to vote.
 Other Black women created their own newspapers, magazines, and pamphlets, to publicize their fight for voting rights.
-Sources: Wikipedia – March Church Terrell, Nannie Helen Burroughs, Septima Poinsette Clark.
+Sources: Wikipedia – Mary Church Terrell, Nannie Helen Burroughs, Septima Poinsette Clark.

 Black women carried on these voter-education efforts through the early 1960s, at churches and bus stops and beauty shops, on farms and at community meetings.
 But they rarely became household names, especially as the male leaders of the fight for voting rights were the spokespeople who talked to and got quoted in news outlets, and there was a lot of chauvinism, as the late Congressman John Lewis pointed out in his memoir.